MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

  - Above 5000 is possible with planning and some feature restrictions.
  - If you can make it Modern, you should.
  - Apply remedies *way before* 5000 items.
- - The best-case architecture of any SharePoint List or Library is to keep it under 5000 items.  **Your users don't care about this one bit.**  Word doesn't limit you to 500 words.
+ -  **Your users don't care about this limitation one bit.**  Word doesn't limit you to 500 words.
 Excel doesn't limit you to 50 columns.
 As site owner, you need to be on top of this.
  - If your List or Library is at 3500 items, fair chance it'll hit 5001 when you're on vacation.

 ### SharePoint Myths